Climbing the Empire State Building

 Views from the Empire State Building | ©Hellotickets

 Visiting the iconic Empire State Building is an experience you have to include in your trip to New York.
-It is a jewel of Art Deco, inside and out, and the exhibitions it houses and its views of the city will not leave you indifferent.
+It is a jewel of Art Deco, inside and out, and the exhibits it houses and its views of the city will not leave you indifferent.

-My first tip is to get your tickets in advance: this will save you from waiting in line to buy tickets, although you will have to wait in line at the security checkpoint.
+My first tip is to get your tickets in advance: this will save you waiting in line to buy tickets, although you will have to wait in line at the security checkpoint.

 Empire State Building Tickets